kAOSJK/WILDENGINE/README.md

 Create your own story from that file !

+### Documentation
+For detailed information on using WILDENGINE, refer to the [docs](https://kaosjk.github.io/WILDENGINE/).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.